 Adding a fraud alert to your credit report

-If you’ve become a victim of identity theft, you can add a fraud alert to your credit report to alert creditors of any suspicious activity.
+If you’ve become a victim of identity theft, you can add a fraud alert to your credit report to alert creditors of suspicious activity.
 This alert will trigger credit reports from all three credit reporting agencies to look for unusual activity.
 Once added, your alert will remain active for 90 days.

 Monitoring your credit report for signs of fraud